ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 activate poetry on your site.

 ## 2. Enabling on your platform instance
-Poetry is not a feature you can enable using feature sets.
+:hand: Poetry is not a feature you can enable using feature sets.
 It needs to be activated by your FPFIS maintenance team.

 ## 3. Enabling as a FPFIS maintenance staff.